SpaceAppsAdl/SouthAustraliaChallenge2016/README.md

 The Matlab code is found at https://github.com/SpaceAppsAdl/SouthAustraliaChallenge2016/tree/master/MatlabCode

+A video of the Matlab code in use is at https://youtu.be/IoK3P6s1RHw

 ## MarvelSTEM Challenge Brief

 To participate in this challenge, use your imagination, design, art or your coding skills to assist MarvelSTEM with the above.